 Namibia has a good selection of hotels to choose from for accommodation.
 Examples of hotel chains in Namibia are the Protea Hotels and the Southern Sun.
 The Southern Sun offers accommodation at different charges depending on the quality that you want and your budget.
 The other form of accommodation available for tourists visiting Namibia is the holiday rentals that are useful for those planning to stay in Namibia for a long period that would not be less than a month.

 Dining in Namibia is majorly for those who can take meat as part of their meals.
-Thus, vegetarian dishes are rare but you can still find them in the hotels and restaurants.
+Thus, vegetarian dishes are rare but you can still find them in hotels and restaurants.
 The local foods that you will frequently find in Namibia are corn, beans, millet, rice, pasta, and peanuts.
 Fresh fruits are available in the market centers.
-There are many dining centers in the cities that offer both the local and international cuisines.
-Night clubbing is for the city people since the night clubs are only located in the large cities and are open at night.
-You can never miss to try out the local Namibian beer, Windhoek Lager, while enjoying at the nightclubs.
+Many dining centers in the cities offer both local and international cuisines.
+Nightclubbing is for the city people since the night clubs are only located in the large cities and are open at night.
+You can never miss trying out the local Namibian beer, Windhoek Lager while enjoying at the nightclubs.

 Namibia tours are generally nature-based with a bright sunny taste of the coastal region next to the Atlantic Ocean.
 The outstanding landmarks to see in the country include the Brandberg Mountains that are the highest in the country.
 The interesting Kolmanskop ghost town, the Fish River Canyon that is one of the top massive canyons in the world, and the Namib Desert where tourists can get to enjoy desert excursions and find huge dunes that are the major attractions in the desert.